eclipse-tractusx/tractusx-edc/docs/samples/edr-api-overview/edr-api-overview.md

 ## Introduction

-The **Endpoint Data Reference** serves the purpose of streamlining the interactions between consumer connector operators.
-Through its API, acts as a facade for two fundamental processes involved in Asset consumption: **contract negotiation** and **transfer process** initialization.
-Additionally, it enables the management of **EDR**s (Endpoint Data References).
+The **Endpoint Data Reference** serves the purpose of streamlining the consumer connector operators' interactions.
+Through its API, acts as a facade for two fundamental processes involved in Asset consumption: **contract negotiation** and **transfer process** initialization and additionally, it enables the management of **EDR**s (Endpoint Data References).

 ## Configuration